Table of Contents

 🍻Frederick is a Beer Lover’s Haven

 As you can see, the reviews are great at all these beer venues, so you can’t go wrong.
 Beer is all the buzz in downtown Frederick.
-Microbreweries have become a part of the foodie scene in downtown, so much that you can catch a beer bus and hop on and off for all day for one fare.
-You can book online at Frederick Brew Bus, get the Real Time Tracker app, and park at the Rockwell for free.
-Visit local breweries including, Olde Mother, Flying Dog, Monocacy, Attaboy, Rockwell and Roasthouse Pub Taphouse.
+Microbreweries have become a part of the foodie scene in downtown, so much that you can get food from a food truck at most breweries.

 That’s right, the Philistines among us have a wonderful opportunity to learn more about craft beer.
 Flying Dog University was established recently for Higher Beer Education.
 It starts on January 20th.

 “Craft beer is a movement of equal parts tradition and innovation.
 And the movement isn’t slowing down, making a commitment to ongoing education paramount for anyone with a true respect and appreciation for the craft.”

 Some of the interesting classes: Paring Beer with Cheese, Cooking with Beer, Cooking for Beer Brunch, and Beer and Truffles for Two! ⇐ yes!

 Beer lovers have several events to celebrate their favorite libation throughout the year in Frederick.